Stephen Lyons 1859 - 1917

 I have searched the original marriage entries[on Ancestry] 1891-Jun 1894 and can find no marriage of a Stephen Lyons, nor any of a Mary Magee to any name vaguely ressembling his.
 Have also fed mispellings and various combinations into BMD search.

 Perhaps Stephen Lyons married Mary Ann Magee in her home country, Ireland?
-But seemingly no legal marriage: I have searched - Pilot Site - Irish Marriages 1891-1895 and no Stephen Lyons marries a Magee.
-The fact that he is missing from 1881C suggests he could have been in the army: does the 1881C include Army details??
+But seemingly no legal marriage: I have searched - Pilot Site - Irish Marriages 1891-1895 and no Stephen Lyons marries a Magee

 1911C.
 Stephen Lyons, 52, Dock Labourer, b.Bermondsey, living in 2 rooms at 57 Snowsfield [very near Our Salette Church in Melior Street] St. Olave Bermondsey with Mary, 48, charwoman , married 18 years,1 child, none died, b.
 Belfast, and Stephen 17, [no occupation noted on census] b.
 Bermondsey.
-The statement that they had been married 18 years would indicate a date of 'marriage' of April 1892-April1893.
+The statement that they had been married 18 years would indicate a date of 'marriage' of April 1892-April 1893.
+Snowsfield some way from the supposed Dockley Road residence in 1910!

 stephenlyons-1911